awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-stepfunctions-statemachine-loggingconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IncludeExecutionData`  <a name="cfn-stepfunctions-statemachine-loggingconfiguration-includeexecutiondata"></a>
 Determines whether execution data is included in your log\.
-When set to `FALSE`, data is excluded\.
+When set to `false`, data is excluded\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)